-Share workers across locations or job roles through centralized rostering.
+Share workers across locations or job roles through centralised rostering.
 Use visual indicators and KPIs to make quick adjustments.
 Plus, workers themselves can trade shifts on their mobile devices to help balance staffing coverage.

 Schedule and pay your workforce in 60+ countries with workforce management and payroll on one platform.
-A single source of truth helps you adhere to local and applicable labor laws, company policies, union agreements, fiscal mandates, and ever-changing fair rostering requirements.
+A single source of truth helps you adhere to local and applicable labour laws, company policies, union agreements, fiscal mandates, and ever-changing fair rostering requirements.

 You need systems that make change easier and faster.
 Dayforce helps customers make more efficient, data-driven decisions.